The case for emerging-market debt

 It’s a well-known fact that somehow continues to surprise: Many emerging economies have significantly lower debt-to-GDP ratios compared with advanced economies.
 In addition, many can also claim relatively lower levels of corporate and consumer debt.
 Interestingly, market commentators have recently been noting that advanced economies could represent a bigger risk to global growth than emerging economies—a distinct departure from the past.

 Given expectations for a widening growth differential between advanced and emerging economies, this share should continue to grow.
 In our view, this truly begs the question as to why many global investors remain underweight in their portfolio allocation to EMD.
-Many institutional investors have gradually increasing allocations to EMD in recent years as a way to help meet return objectives, but perhaps the more compelling argument for including EMD in a portfolio is because of the increasing significance these markets have in the global economy.
+Many institutional investors have been gradually increasing allocations to EMD in recent years as a way to help meet return objectives, but perhaps the more compelling argument for including EMD in a portfolio is because of the increasing significance these markets have in the global economy.

 Young at heart: the positive demographics of emerging economies

 It should come as no surprise that emerging economies are, on average, much younger than advanced economies.
-According to the United Nations, the median age of the total population in less developed nations was just under 28 in 2015.
+According to the United Nations, the median age of the total population in less-developed nations was just under 28 in 2015.
 That’s 10 years younger than the median age in the United States, and nearly 20 years younger than Japan.1

 Many of these nations are also experiencing rapid urbanization as rural populations are enticed to move to big cities by the greater economic and social opportunities available.
 The resulting industrialization and infrastructure buildup, strong wage growth, and increased consumer spending that typically accompany this trend are helping to power economic growth.
-The rise in wages and disposable income, in turn, fuel consumption and drive the next stage of growth, creating a virtuous cycle in these markets.
+The rise in wages and disposable income, in turn, fuels consumption and drives the next stage of growth, creating a virtuous cycle in these markets.

 Source: “The unprecedented expansion of the global middle class,” Brookings Institute, February 2017.